lefth/md5sum-uring/README.md

 ```

 #### Cross compiling:
 I use this project to test APIs on ARM.
-The commands you need may be different from the commands I need.
+The target you need may be different from mine--
-In particular, I use "musl" because my target system has musl-based libc and "hf" because the target has
+in particular, I use "musl" because my target system has musl-based libc and "hf" because the target has
-hardware-based floating point. ("vfpv3+neon" also corresponds to hardware capabilities.)
-You can also set
+hardware-based floating point.
+You can also set these variables in a config file.
+This is how I compile
-these variables in a config file.
-This is how I compile the project:
+the project:
 ```
 CARGO_TARGET_ARMV7_UNKNOWN_LINUX_MUSLEABIHF_LINKER=arm-linux-musleabihf-gcc cargo build --target armv7-unknown-linux-musleabihf --release
 ```